How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 - Seeing whales in Lahaina On our small-group boat tour with Makai Adventures, we saw an astonishing number of humpback whales.

-- West Maui beach chilling (with turtle sightings) )
+- Taking it easy on West Maui's beaches (with occasional turtle sightings) )

 For more information, view our sample itinerary for Maui.